 Regardless of Plan A or Plan B, students exchanging to or from Canada, apply for financial aid at their home campus.

 On-campus housing is required for students below age 20 with fewer than 30 credit hours.
 Mostly freshmen live in residence halls on campus.
 Those with 30+ hours have limited TXST owned housing options, but they include residence halls on campus and Bobcat Village apartments on the campus bus route.
 Rates vary from $2695-4893 depending on room style.
 A full year housing contract is binding if residing the full year.
 Suggest submitting an application early.
 Previous NSE students recommend off-campus housing.
 Off-campus options (near campus or on the bus route): http://smstudenthousing.com

 Meal Plans Per Semester

 Bobcat Village apartments has kitchens.
-You can also purchase a commuter dining plan if living off campus. $275, 40 block meals.
-If living in a hall, the most popular meal plan is the 150 block for $1160.
+You can also purchase a commuter dining plan if living off campus, you can build your own meal plan.
+If living in a hall, the most popular meal plan is the 150 block for $1196.